Di-Diana-AJ-1103/internet-speed-test/README.md

     pip install -r requirements.txt
     ```

-    - This installs `speedtest-cli`, `pytest`, `coverage`, and `pyinstaller`.
+    - Installs `speedtest-cli`, `pytest`, `coverage`, and `pyinstaller`
-    - These libraries are imported inside the Python code and must be installed before running.
+    - These libraries are imported inside the Python code
+    - Install before running

 2. Run the application: